alexeilebedev/openacr/txt/exe/abt/README.md

       2a:	b9 01 00 00 00       	mov    $0x1,%ecx
 ```

+With `-cfg` selecting more than one configuration, you can quickly compare disassembled output
+for more than one configuration.

 #### -report -- Print final report
 <a href="#-report"></a>

 #### -jcdb -- Create JSON compilation database in specified file
 <a href="#-jcdb"></a>

+This output file is used with `cppcheck`.
+The parameter is the filename.

 #### -cache -- Cache mode
 <a href="#-cache"></a>